mgruesen/patient-portal/README.md

 Contains basic CRUD operations to manage patient information stored in a relational database.
 It also handles user authentication and enforces basic authentication to the endpoints.

 ## PatientPortal Web
 MVC web application that interacts with the web API.
+Allows users to login, view and edit profile information.

 ## Build
 Use the docker-compose file to build the Api, Web and Database containers.